fefas/mac-setup/README.md

 > **Recommended:** after formatting, it is better first to update the OS
 > throught the App Store application.

+Follow the next steps to get your MacBook set up.

 1. Run the `bootstrap` script using the following command on the Terminal and it will install XCode, Homebrew, Ansible and Git and will clone this repository: